-Whilst I swanned off to a wedding workshop in a beautiful hotel in Eidfjord, my kids and husband rented a shack in the town of Ulvik, Norway.
+Just before I swanned off to a wedding workshop in a beautiful hotel in Eidfjord, we rented a cottage (more like a shack) in the town of Ulvik, Norway.
 If you’re visiting Norway with kids and looking for something a little more off the beaten track and rural, this could be the perfect spot.

 Ulvik is located on Hardangerfjorden’s north-eastern arm of Ulvikafjorden.
 It has a grand total of 600 permanent residents and has been around since at least the 1800’s.
 It’s quite remote and there’s only one road in and out of Ulvik.
 It is connected by a HUGE tunnel of 8km and the Hardanger Bridge.

 Hardanger is a region famous for it’s apple production.
 If you drive past a field in Hardanger and see something that resembles a large bus shelter, don’t fear!
 It’s just apple trees protected.

 The shack was basic but a step up from actual camping and the kids were SO excited to get a ‘sleep-over’ with Dad upstairs.
 In total we spent three nights here and that was enough.
 The campsite borders the water so would be amazing if you brought canoes or rented them.
 The water is definitely not warm enough to swim in but a very short paddle is doable.

 Although the kitchen in the shack is basic, the campsite has a main kitchen with more crockery, cooking utensils as well as sinks, washing machines and ovens.
 Although you have to pay extra for lots of things.

 During the day, Ulvik is picturesque.
 Lots of contrasting green fields with the clouds, the red of the buildings and of course the blue of the fjord.
 Did I mention the clouds?
 Yes, even in summer Norway’s weather is unpredictable.
 If you’re taking children to Norway, definitely take a range of layered clothing.